bitifet/SmarkForm/docs/_component_types/type_form.md

     👉 The outer form doesn't need the "data-smark" attribute having it is the the one we passed to the SmarkForm constructor.

-    👉 Notice that the *empty* action just works out of the box.
+    👉 Notice that the *clear* action just works out of the box.

     ℹ️  In text fields the "name" attribute is naturally taken as field name.